 First I should confess that I have never been a “real” Aperture user as I’ve always preferred Lightroom.
-However, I have owned Aperture since version 1.0 and used it for individual projects, and I like to understand how programs work in practice, see how far I can stretch them, and look for their nuances.
+However, I was at Aperture’s UK launch, owned it since version 1.0 and used it for individual projects, and as an author I like to understand how programs work in practice, see how far I can stretch them, and look for their nuances.
 Over the years I’ve helped people move over to Lightroom and initially wrote this article back in 2008, since when it’s been updated a number of times.
 It’s hard to find the right balance of overview and detail to suit every reader, but I hope it helps you.

 I should also thank the people who have commented and draw your attention to the specific problems they encountered and their valuable insights – and corrections to my text.